w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-community.md

 ### Website

-One thing that can help get some visibility is set up a dedicated site for your validator, which includes the networks that one is a validator for and validator details such as addresses, commission, and so forth.
+One strategy for helping gain additional visibility is to set up a dedicated site for your validator, which includes the networks that one is a validator for and validator details such as addresses, commission, and so forth.
 Including all suggestions from this page is potential content to include on the site.
 After setting up a website, a validator should consist of this website in the